Demmythetechie/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 4: This program returns 1 if the int c is an alphabet, 0 if otherwise.
 Task 5: This program checks if the int n is positive, negative or zero.
-Task 6: This program converts parameter x to an absolute number
+Task 6: This program converts parameter x to an absolute number Task 8: This program prints every minutes of the day from 00:00 to 23:59.